ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 - It has been specifically configured to do so (see {{api-considerations}}).
 - A ServerConfiguration is available.
 - The server supplied a nonce in its SYN/ACK suboption [[TODO: Work out how to make this work with TFO if at all.]]

 In this case, the client sends an
 EarlyDataIndication extension in its ClientHello and can start sending data immediately, as shown below.
-The client MUST also include an ENONonce extension which includes the nonce supplied in the server's TCP-ENO suboption.

 ~~~
        Client                                               Server